sdmx-twg/vtl/meetings/2025/June_Salamanca/june_20_salamanca.md

 A folder for each workstream has been created at https://github.com/sdmx-twg/vtl/tree/master/v2.2/workstreams.
 All VTL TF members are kindly requested to participate in the WS activities.

 ## Other issues - AOB
-A good number of presentations have been sent for approval by VTL TF members for next SDMX Global Conference that will take place in rome at the end of September 2025.
+A good number of presentations have been sent for approval by VTL TF members for next SDMX Global Conference that will take place in Rome at the end of September 2025.
 Angelo and Attilio, that are part of the GC Organizing Committee, will do their best to support their approval.
-The next VTL Meeting, previously scheduled on Wednseday October 1, will take place as a side event on Tuesday September 30 from 17.15 to 18.45; location and connection details will be communicated in due course.
+Next VTL Meeting, previously scheduled on Wednseday October 1, will take place as a side event on Tuesday September 30 from 17.15 to 18.45; location and connection details will be communicated in due course.
-For next year physical VTL workshop two proposals are now on the table: one from Hadrien (to be hosted in Oslo) and one from Thomas (to be hosted in Paris); probably a decision (about date and location) will be made in the next meeting.
+For next year physical VTL TF workshop two proposals are currently on the table: one from Hadrien (to be hosted in Oslo) and one from Thomas (to be hosted in Paris); probably a decision (about date and location) will be made in the next meeting.